NiGhTTraX/tdd-buffet/packages/react/README.md

 #### $submit

 Simulate form submissions.
-Can be triggered on a form or an a linked button (either inside the form or linked via the `form` attribute).
+Can be triggered on a form or on a linked button (either inside the form or linked via the `form` attribute).

 ```typescript jsx
 import React from 'react';